riyasagar/INSIGHTIFY-Social-Media-Content-Analyzer/README.md

-# INSIGHTIFY - Social Media Content Analyzer
+# 🎯INSIGHTIFY - Social Media Content Analyzer

 **INSIGHTIFY** is a powerful web application built with **React + Vite** that helps users analyze and optimize social media content before sharing.
 Its goal is to simplify content evaluation while providing meaningful insights to improve audience engagement.